 Verification of Receipt of Materials

-PhD Program - The department PhD program admissions committee begins review of applications in mid-February.
+Ph.D.
+Economics Program - The department Ph.D. program admissions committee begins review of applications in mid-February.
 Students being offered department assistantships will be contacted by email from early-March to mid-April.
-Once decisions have been reached on all other applicants, official admission (or rejection) letters from the Dean of the College of Liberal Arts and Social Sciences will be mailed.
-The department admissions process continues through the summer, however most assistantship offers are made by the end of April and others are notified by early June.
+Once decisions have been reached on all other applicants, official admission (or rejection) letters from the Dean of the College of Liberal Arts and Social Sciences will be processed.